Share this publication

 It is an incredible sight to see and definitely worth waking up at 3am for!
 You will join several thousands other revellers who all have a rum or beer in their hand, shuffle behind the brass bands, drums and blaring speakers.
 The partygoers then head back home to try and get a few good hours sleep before they hit the streets again for the Grand Lightening Parade.

 Pajama Party – Jouvert Morning Parade Route

 Grand Carnival Parade in San Nicolas

 The Grand Parades are the last hurrah of Aruban Carnival season.
 The first is the San Nicolas Grand Carnival Parade and the second is Oranjestad Grand Carnival Parade.
 The Grand Carnival Parade is truly a joy to experience and see.
-We definitely recommend bringing some folded chairs and enjoy the live entertainment as thousands colourful costumes.
+We definitely recommend bringing some folded chairs to enjoy the live entertainment and thousands of colourful costumes.

 San Nicolas Grand Carnival Parade Route

 The highlight of carnival is the Grand Parade which is held in Oranjestad on the Saturday prior to Ash Wednesday.
 The Grand Parade starts at midday and runs late into the evening.
 It is the longest parade with the biggest number or participants marching and the largest crowd of spectators.